Tips for women and young people whose safety is at risk.

 Save emails that may help you in court

 If a person who is using or has used violence against you makes unwanted or threatening contact via email, it may be useful to keep this as evidence should you apply for an intervention order.
 This is a court order which requires that person to stay away from you.
-If the emails are distressing, start a new email account for emailing others, and perhaps forward the unwanted emails to your previous inbox to police or your case worker.
+If the emails are distressing, start a new email account for emailing others, and perhaps forward the unwanted emails in your previous inbox to police or your case worker.

 Protect your email privacy